QCrBox/QCrBoxFrontend/documentation/deployment_instructions.md

 1. Navigate to [`QCrBox_Frontend/`](..), e.g. the folder containing this repository.
 2. Create and activate a local Python virtual environment.
 This environment must be based on python version `python>=3.11`.
-3. Install the requirements into the virtual environment with `pip install -R requirements.txt`.
+3. Install the requirements into the virtual environment with `pip install -r requirements.txt`.
 4. Navigate to [`qcrbox_frontend/`](../qcrbox_frontend) (e.g. `cd qcrbox_frontend`).
 5. Set up the database with `python manage.py migrate`.
 By default, this database will be an instance of SQLite.
 This and other settings can be manually changed in this software's settings file found at [`qcrbox_frontend/core/settings.py`](../qcrbox_frontend/core/settings.py).
 6. Create a site admin with `python manage.py createsuperuser`.
+7. Start the server with `python manage.py runserver`.
-7. Open your choice of browser and navigate to your deployment URL; by default, this URL will be [`http://localhost:8000/`](http://localhost:8000/).
+8. Open your choice of browser and navigate to your deployment URL; by default, this URL will be [`http://localhost:8000/`](http://localhost:8000/).
-8. Log in to the app using the credentuals you set in step 6.
+9. Log in to the app using the credentuals you set in step 6.
-9. Enjoy using QCrBox Frontend!
+10. Enjoy using QCrBox Frontend!

 For more information, please check the documentation readme at [`QCRBox_Frontend/documentation/README.md`](./README.md)